Yifeeeeei/Wizard-s-Deck/README.md

 # Wizard-s-Deck
-A card game by Zheng Qiu who is gonna get sued by a dozen comic companies
+A card game which is gonna get sued by a dozen conmic companies